 How to uninstall the Wacom driver from your Mac

-If you’ve ever used a Wacom graphics tablet on your Mac, you will have installed the Wacom driver in order to access its settings.
+If you’ve ever used a Wacom graphics tablet on your Mac, you will have installed the Wacom driver to access its settings.
 If you no longer use the tablet, or you suspect the driver is causing problems with your Mac, you can uninstall it.
 We’ll show you how to do that here.

 What the Wacom driver does

-Wacom’s tablet and pen combinations have a number of different user-configurable settings such as pressure sensitivity and the functions of the buttons on both the tablet and the pen.
-In order to modify these settings, you need software on your Mac and that software is a Wacom driver, typically downloaded from Wacom’s website when you install the tablet.
+Wacom’s tablet and pen combinations have a number of different user-configurable settings, such as pressure sensitivity and the functions of the buttons on both the tablet and the pen.
+In order to modify these settings, you need software on your Mac, and that software is a Wacom driver, typically downloaded from Wacom’s website when you install the tablet.

 How to uninstall the Wacom driver manually

 There are several steps to uninstalling the Wacom driver.
 Firstly, you should quit any running processes.

 - Go to Applications > Utilities and launch Activity Monitor.

 - Look for any processes with Wacom in their name.